March 12, 2020

 Well-executed outsourcing can solve difficult internal problems with great success and cost-saving, but poorly-executed outsourcing can worsen those problems or create new ones.
 Hospitals have hired unqualified or irresponsible vendors that solved few problems, set hospitals back financially, and even created operational crises.
 Some organizations have signed multi-year contracts without clearly understanding or defining the scope of work, and/or without appropriate SLAs and other incentives and protections in place.
 Considering the expense of longterm IT outsourcing contracts and the critical operational stakes that are at risk, final decisions to engage an outsourcing partner — and the scope and strength of the contract agreement — should be weighed carefully.
 The great number of companies that provide various forms of outsourcing complicates the process greatly — but at the same time offers a wealth of solution options.

-Our whitepaper guide is not an advertisement for Phoenix.
+Our whitepaper guide is not an advertisement for Phoenix or Medsphere.
 Yes, our firm was has been ranked #1 in 2017 and 2018 by Black Book for IT Department Outsourcing, among non-EHR-centric IT outsourcers.
 We are proud of this recognition, of course, but the goal of our whitepaper is to share our hard-won knowledge with you to help improve your hospital’s outsourcing experiences.
 We hope it will provide a roadmap that will walk you through the complex process of outsourcing procurement to arrive at an ideal solution for your unique organization.

 CLICK BELOW TO GO TO OUR DOWNLOAD PAGE